Grand Hotel, Birmingham: Renovation

-The project team for the project is Hortons' Estate Ltd and architect Berman Guedes Stretton.
+The project team for the project was Hortons' Estate Ltd and architect Berman Guedes Stretton.
 On 26 April 2012, the planning application received unanimous backing from city councillors.
 The project began in October 2012 with a projected finishing date of summer 2014.
 The contract for the restoration of the façade was awarded to Midland Conservation Limited with the works expected to take 18 months.
-Restoration of the façade had an original budget of £3.5 million with 6% of the cost coming from a grant from English Heritage.
+The restoration of the façade had an original budget of £3.5 million with 6% of the cost coming from a grant from English Heritage.
 However, due to problems during the tendering process for the interior building contract, no interior works were started.
-In October 2014 it was reported that an extra £4 million will be invested by the owners with £2.5 million spent on further facade refurbishment and a new roof and £1.5 million spent on refurbishing 10 shops fronting Colmore Row and 10,000 sq ft of office space within the building.
+In October 2014 it was reported that an extra £4 million would be invested by the owners with £2.5 million spent on further façade refurbishment and a new roof and £1.5 million spent on refurbishing 10 shops fronting Colmore Row and 10,000 sq ft of office space within the building.
 A deal on the interior works with building contractors and a hotel operator was yet to be agreed.

-The project was awarded a £6 million grant in November 2015 from Birmingham City Council and the GBSLEP, of which £4 million will be repayable subject to commercial success of the hotel.
+The project was awarded a £6 million grant in November 2015 from Birmingham City Council and the GBSLEP, of which £4 million would be repayable subject to commercial success of the hotel.
 The grant made the aspiration to return the building to hotel use financially viable with the owners reporting that talks were taking place with two hotel operators.
 In January 2020, it was announced by Starwood Capital Group that the hotel would open in summer 2020, following an extensive £45 million refurbishment.
 The restoration includes new penthouse suites, a sunken rooftop garden terrace, two new bars and a restaurant, a gymnasium, meeting rooms, collaboration areas, and event spaces.

 In media

 During January 2012 the BBC drama Dancing on the Edge written and directed by Stephen Poliakoff used the Grosvenor Room as the filming location for the Imperial Ballroom.
 The Imperial Ballroom was used for a scene in Episode 4 of The Game in 2014.

-The hotel features in Kit de Waal's novel The Trick to Time.
+The hotel features in Kit de Waal's novel The Trick to Time (2018).